disposable/public-dns/README.md

 The workflow:

-1. checks out this repo and the `crawler` submodule
-2. generates and validates the probe corpus
+1. `discover-and-split`: checks out this repo and the `crawler` submodule, generates and validates the probe corpus, discovers candidates, applies historical quarantine, and writes 10 shard inputs
-3. refreshes resolver data using that corpus
-4. copies the generated flat exports from `_build/` into `json/` and `txt/`
-5. commits changes if outputs changed
+2. `validate-shards`: runs a 10-job matrix where each VM validates one shard with configurable per-VM validation parallelism
+3. `merge-and-publish`: merges validated shards, materializes generic output files, updates `meta/history.duckdb`, regenerates the README stats section, and commits changes

 <!-- GENERATED_STATS_START -->
 ## 30-Day Validation Stats